Why does it matter what your voice is like?

 A Mistake we all often make

-And one of the problems that I come across a lot is that as human beings we often overlap our feelings or opinions about the speaker - onto the content.
+One of the problems that I come across a lot is that as human beings we often overlap our feelings or opinions about the speaker – onto the content.
 So if some material is being delivered in a boring way, not only might we judge the speaker to be boring, but more importantly we might think that the subject matter is boring.
 Imagine telling someone about your organisation and making them feel it is a boring company just because you have little variety in the way you speak!

 A true story

 Some time ago I worked with a Chief Executive and a Finance Director who called me in because every time they presented their results to the city the shares went down!
 Understandably they wanted to know what they were doing wrong.
 As soon as I heard them I knew what the problem was!
 The CEO spoke very quietly.
 In his head it sounded quite loud, but to us on the outside it was very quiet.
 The Finance Director spoke very quickly.
 Although it was not the case at all, it sounded as if the CEO wasn’t very confident – of the company – and the Finance Director sounded as if he was trying to ‘put something past us’ before we had time to process the information.
 Not a very helpful combination!!
 By slowing the Finance Director down and making sure he paused enough and by turning up the CEO’s volume the next time they presented their results to the City the shares went up!